 Give it a day to rest before you plug it in.
 During transit and its move into your facility, the commercial refrigeration you ordered is likely to have been jostled and may have even been turned onto its side, particularly if you have short doors.
 As it shifts during shipping and delivery, the oil that lubricates the moving parts in the motor is likely to have shifted around the system, potentially leaving delicate parts uncovered.
-That could mean those parts scrape, wear, and even break within hours of your plugging it in if you give it time to rest.
+That could mean those parts scrape, wear, and even break within hours of it being plugged in if you don't give it time to rest.
 At least several hours is essential and a full day is recommended.

 Position your commercial refrigerator away from sources of compressor troubles.
 If your commercial cooler has a bottom-mounted condenser, that’s probably going to be your dry storage area, where dropped bags of flour can become clouds of compressor clogs.
 For top-mounted refrigeration, the fryer can produce compressor-killing clots in the form of oil vapor that catches in the system.
 (Note: It’s never a good idea to place commercial refrigeration next to a fryer, with the potential exception of a worktop unit.)

 Clean condenser coils regularly, at least once every six months.
 We wish there was a concrete time we could tell you for how often you need to clean your condenser coils, but the real answer is when they’re dirty.
 The standard recommendation is once every six months, but that number may change depending on circumstances.
 Check your commercial refrigerator’s or commercial freezer’s coils regularly to ensure they’re not clogged with debris.
 Build-up there can cost you money by making the evaporator work harder and longer to cool, and may even lead to a service call from strain on the evaporator motor.